veeneck/ColwichHSO/content/events/coinwars.md

 - /images/flyers/CoinWarsWeb.jpg
 - /images/flyers/CoinWarsWeb.jpg
 ---
-Donations are now closed for the 2022 Coin War!
-Winners and totals will be announced soon.
-Check out [the class leaderboards as of yesterday and learn more](#section1).
+Coin War 2022 was a huge success!
+We exceeded our goal, and raised **$5,380.23** with an average of $21.18 per student.
+Thank you so much!
+Check out [the class leaderboards and learn more](#section1).